ALDA'S WORK IN THE MED AREA

 For ALDA, citizens’ participation and civil society empowerment are the priorities to focus on in the MED area.
 Decentralization is also a priority due to the lack of coordination of local authorities (LAs) in the area.
 ALDA’s experience in this field, which proved its worth in the Balkans, contributes to empower LAs in achieving this goal.
 Besides, migration has been identified as one of the main topics to consider together with intercultural relations, culture and professional training for young people and LAs.

-Gender equality and women empowerment are also at core of all ALDA actions in the Mediterranean area, and this engagement for women rights is demonstrated especially by the projects AVEC in Morocco and PARFAIT in Tunisia but ALDA is giving a higher importance to the integration of the gender dimension in all its projects.
+Gender equality and women empowerment are also at core of all ALDA actions in the Mediterranean area, and this engagement for women rights is demonstrated especially by the projects AVEC, AVEC 2 and EGAL implemented in Morocco, as well as PARFAIT in Tunisia.
+ALDA is giving a higher importance to the integration of the gender dimension in all its projects.

 Enhance collaboration with active stakeholders in the Mediterranean area

 ALDA has developed strong partnerships with several institutional actors working in the Mediterranean area.
-Thus, ALDA is regularly working with PASC Tunisie - Programme d’Appui à la Société Civile en Tunisie (http://pasctunisie.org/), in the framework of capacity buildings activities (on decentralization, youth volunteering, etc.) and in the opening process of a Local Democracy Agency in Tunisia.
+Thus, ALDA is regularly working with PASC Tunisie - Programme d’Appui à la Société Civile en Tunisie (http://pasctunisie.org/), in the framework of capacity buildings activities (on decentralization, youth volunteering, etc.). and opened a Local Democracy Agency in Tunisia in 2017.

 ALDA is also collaborating with the Euro-Mediterranean Regional and Local Assembly (ARLEM) and the Committee of the Regions.
 In October 2016, ALDA and ARLEM organized a joint conference on the theme “Local and Regional authorities exchanging experiences on circular migration” in Tunis.